Traditional Polish dumplings, known as pierogi or perogies, are easy to make, and you can top them and stuff them with various creations.

-It’s been a long-anticipated recipe but here is my version of the traditional Polish perogies recipe.
+It’s been a long-anticipated recipe, but my version of the traditional Polish perogies recipe is here.

-Just last week I brought you the twice baked potato skins and this week another potato recipe just a bit different although you will love it.
+Just last week, I brought you the twice-baked potato skins, and this week, another potato recipe is just a bit different, although you will love it.

 Perogie is a traditional Polish food that has many names around the world.